jonathanmaron/fortune/README.md

     will point out the means."
         -- Henry Hazlitt

-By default, `fortune` wraps lines at the 80 th character.
+By default, `fortune` wraps lines at terminal window width.
 You can change this by specifying the `--wordwrap` option:

     $ ~/apps/fortune/bin/fortune -wordwrap=25